maxicus/sublime-out-of-brackets/README.md

     }
 ```

-note, that ")" bracket is added by sublime once you wrote "foo("
+note, that ")" bracket has been added by sublime once you wrote "foo("

 press ctrl-enter and get to:
 ```